ika-ruhr-uni-bochum/IHCApproxNH/README.md

 ```
 compare_model.m
 ```
 in MATLAB.
 It executes both model implementations, measures computation times, plots IHCograms, and measures the approximation quality in terms of a signal-to-distortion ratio (SDR) as specified in Eq.
 (3) in the Nagathil & Bruce (2023) paper.
 Note, that the MATLAB implementation is executed on all available CPU cores in parallel.
+The source of the original model code can be found here: https://www.ece.mcmaster.ca/~ibruce/zbcANmodel/zbcANmodel.htm

 ## Prerequisites